-In order to minimise the risk that your bone transmits an infection or disease to the patient who receives it, we will ask you a series of health, travel (to assess the risk of travel related diseases) and lifestyle questions.
+In order to minimise the risk of your bone transmitting any infection or disease to the patient who receives it, we will ask you a series of health, travel and lifestyle questions.
 It is important to answer these questions openly and honestly.

-In addition, a blood sample from every donor is tested to ensure that the bone graft is safe for patient use.
+In addition, a blood sample from every donor is tested to ensure the bone graft is safe for patient use.